unclefunctor/vim-delete-ws/README.md

 # delete-ws.vim

-A simple plugin for vim that allows you to delete the white space to the next word in a line.
+A simple plugin for Vim that allows you to delete the white space to the next word in a line.
 Works with Tim Pope's [vim-repeat](https://github.com/tpope/vim-repeat) and in visual block mode.

 ## Installation